teejaydub/grids/README.md

 Next to-dos:

 * Implement Sudoku constraints
+  * Determine when solved
+  	* Iterate through an upper-left Region
+  		* Add a Grid type?
+  * Set symbolsAreChars appropriately
 * Solve a simple puzzle that you can do with successive reduction only.

 * Regression test for loading and solving the test Sudoku puzzle